PaulHax/align-system/README.md

 delivered ADMs for the Metrics Evaluation (both to run on training data, and eval data).

-## Dry Run Evaluation ADM Invocations
+## Phase 1 Evaluation ADM Invocations

-We've specified Hydra experiments for the Dry Run Evaluation ADMs.
+We've specified Hydra experiments for the Phase 1 Evaluation ADMs.
 Note that by default these configurations attempt to connect to `https://darpaitm.caci.com` as the TA3 API endpoint, but this can be overridden with `interface.api_endpoint='http://127.0.0.1:8080'` on